developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 For Bluetooth scanners, if the device was not previously paired, a pairing barcode is displayed prior to automatic connection.

 <img style="height:350px" src="68_switch_on_event.png"/>
-*'Auto switch to default on event' is available only when 'Auto' is selected*.
+*"Auto switch to default on event" is available only when "Auto" is selected*.
 <br>

 **Available Options**: